unjs/crossws/README.md

 ## Integration

 CrossWS allows integrating your WebSocket handlers with different runtimes and platforms using built-in adapters.
-Each runtime has specific method of integrating WebSocket.
-Once integrated, your custom handlers (such as `onMessage`) will work consitent even if you change the runtime!
+Each runtime has a specific method of integrating WebSocket.
+Once integrated, your custom handlers (such as `onMessage`) will work consistently even if you change the runtime!

 ### Integration with **Node.js**

-In order to integrate crosws with your Node.js HTTP server, you need to connect `upgrade` event to `handleUpgrade` method returned from adapter.
-Behind the scenes CrossWS uses an embdeded version of [ws](https://github.com/websockets/ws).
+To integrate CrossWS with your Node.js HTTP server, you need to connect the `upgrade` event to the `handleUpgrade` method returned from the adapter.
+Behind the scenes, CrossWS uses an embedded version of [ws](https://github.com/websockets/ws).

 ```ts
 // Initialize Server